 In this department students get a basic education and also explore more efficient strategies, such as recycling, to maximize benefits from the limited bioresources on this planet.

 In this department, students receive a solid education based on human welfare and food safety, by exploring the background of human-animal interaction, which includes diseases transmissible from animals to humans or vice versa (zoonosis).

-The Faculty of Life Sciences is at present preparing to open a graduate school division in April 2014.
+The Faculty of Life Sciences opened a graduate school division in April 2014.
 The faculty strives to equip students with higher levels of knowledge and laboratory technique, and actively encourages its students to go on to post-graduate level.

 The post-graduate course addresses such issues as the social mandate of the life sciences, namely elucidation of the mysteries of life’s fabric and structures, eradication of diseases that still plague humanity, the development of sustainable and recyclable resources to enable a shift away from resource depletion, and the discovery of ways to prevent infectious diseases.

 The faculty, at both under-graduate and post-graduate levels, welcomes students from foreign countries and actively sends Japanese exchange students to other countries, thereby cultivating internationally capable graduates.